SharePoint/sp-dev-docs/docs/general-development/upgrade-web-templates-for-sharepoint.md

 ### Update master page references

-After an upgrade to SharePoint 2013, any custom master page references that your web template contains will be set to the default master page named **seattle.master**.
+After an upgrade to SharePoint, any custom master page references that your web template contains will be set to the default master page named **seattle.master**.
 If you customized the default master page in SharePoint 2010, you will need to change the reference to that custom page in order for your customizations to appear.

 ### Update available features

-When you upgrade a site to use SharePoint 2013 web templates, features that are attached to the template by default are removed.
+When you upgrade a site to use SharePoint web templates, features that are attached to the template by default are removed.
 As a consequence, the available functionality of an upgraded web template is reduced.